MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/office-365-security/configure-groups-and-users-for-a-political-campaign-dev-test-environment.md

 Innanzitutto, creare un set di gruppi per una campagna politica tipica con il portale di Azure.

-1. In una scheda separata nel browser, passare al portale di Azure all'indirizzo [https://portal.azure.com](https://portal.azure.com).
-Se necessario, accedere con le credenziali dell'account amministratore globale della sottoscrizione di valutazione di Office 365 E5.
+1. On a separate tab in your browser, go to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
+If needed, sign in with the credentials of the global administrator account for your Office 365 E5 trial subscription.

 2. Nel portale di Azure fare clic su **Azure Active Directory > Utenti e gruppi > Tutti i gruppi**.